kashishgupta1990/JustBlogBackEnd/README.md

 # Hapi Mongoose Boilerplate

-### Project Status

-This Boilerplate ready to use pack with very exciting feature of Hapi and Mongoose.
-This boilerplate gives you kick start to your Node Server API.
+This Boilerplate ready to use pack with very exciting feature of Hapi and Mongoose.We have added some common plugin which can be used as per required.This boilerplate gives you kick start to your Node Application Server.
-We are Hapi to release this exciting version to built your Node app on **HapiMongooseBoilerplate ``0.0.1`` release inspired by Kushal likhi **.
-If you are starting a project with Hapi Mongoose Boilerplate
+We are Hapi to release this exciting version to build your Node app on HapiMongooseBoilerplate ``v0.0.1`` release inspired by Kushal likhi boilerplate.

-## Getting Started

-Lets start with the explanation how to use this boilerplate.

-#### Application Structure
+## Boilerplate Structure
   - config
- ---- Bootstrap.js
+    - Bootstrap.js
- ---- Config.json
+    - Config.json
+    - plugin.json
   - custom_modules
+   - custom-imagemim-log
+   - custom_redis
+   - es6Support
+   - global-utility
+   - mongooseAuto
   - mongooseDomain
- ----
+   - SampleModel.js
+   - User.js
- - node_modules
+   - add yourself ...
   - route
+   - api
+    - test1.js
+    - add yourself ...
+   - example
+    - auth.js
+    - dbOperation.js
+    - ecma6api.js
+    - redisOperation.js
+    - restapi.js
+    - add yourself ...
+   - sample
+    - restapi.js
+    - add yourself ...
+   - add yourself ...

+## Download

+## Documentation

+## Example

+## Lets Build Together